m1ci/gdocs2md/README.md

 You can call convertFolderByName(folderName, settings) with a different folder name as required

 ### Miscellaneous
-There are also functions for emailing documents, see source for details.
+  * There are also functions for emailing documents, see source for details.
+  * You may find that for large sets of documents, the script will time out.
+In this case, please restart the script and it will attempt to resume the conversion from where it reached.
+Repeatedly running the script should allow it to complete.
+Files named "EXPORT-COMPLETE.txt" are used to track progress to allow resuming - these can safely be deleted or ignored after export is complete.

 ## Interpreted formats
   * Text: